Kai-Bailey/Connect-Four/README.md

+# Connect-Four
-A recreation of the popular game of Connect-4 featuring an AI player with multiple difficulties.
+A recreation of the popular game of Connect-Four featuring an AI player with multiple difficulties.
 This web app was built purely using Rust and WebAssembly.
 We used [Rocket](https://rocket.rs/) as the backend framework, [Yew](https://yew.rs/docs/) as the frontend framework and [Cargo-Web](https://github.com/koute/cargo-web) as the build tool.
 Check out this [sweet video](https://www.youtube.com/watch?v=4nV84WVmwwU) for more details!

 # Get Started